llm-bible/llm-bible.github.io/_publications/namikoshi2024using.markdown

 bibkey: namikoshi2024using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.20252"}
-tags: ['Training Techniques', 'Survey Paper', 'Pretraining Methods', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Survey Paper', 'Applications', 'Training Techniques', 'Pretraining Methods']
 ---
 We consider the problem of aligning a large language model (LLM) to model the preferences of a human population.
 Modeling the beliefs, preferences, and